kmutya/kmutya.github.io/_posts/2019-05-21-dimreduction.md

 mathjax: "true"
 ---

-This post focuses on the mathematical underpinnings of dimensionality reduction and raw numpy implementations.
+This post focuses on the mathematical underpinnings of dimensionality reduction from a projection-optimization point of view and raw numpy implementations.

-## Basic Setting
+## Set-Up

 **Setting:** Have a dataset $$D \in R^{n*d}$$ i.e